DelineaXPM/dsv-k8s/README.md

 }
 ```

-NOTE: the injector uses the _default_ role when it mutates a Kubernetes _Secret_ that does not have a roleAnnotation.
+NOTE: the injector uses the _default_ role when it mutates a Kubernetes Secret that does not have a _roleAnnotation_.

 ## Run

 The `Makefile` demonstrates a typical installation via [Helm](https://helm.sh/).
-It provides the CA certificate bundle `$(CA_BUNDLE)` that the cluster uses to authenticate the webhook, to the Helm Chart.
+It provides the CA certificate bundle `$(CA_BUNDLE)` that the cluster uses to validate the certificate of the webhook, to the Helm Chart.
-It provisions the certificate and associated key using `get_cert.sh` and submits them as a Kubernetes Secret.
+It creates a self-signed certificate and associated key using `get_cert.sh` that the Helm Chart templates as a Kubernetes Secret.
-It also provides the `roles.json` file via a Kubernetes Secret.
+It also provides the `roles.json` file which, the Helm Chart also templates as a Kubernetes Secret.

-The `thycotic/dsv-injector` image contains the `dsv-injector-svc` executable, however,
+The `thycotic/dsv-injector` image contains the `dsv-injector-svc` executable.
-the certificate, the key, and the `roles.json` file should be mounted into the container at runtime.
+The container should access the certificate, key, and the `roles.json` via mounts.

 ```bash
 $ /usr/bin/dsv-injector-svc -?